 CARE manages a variety of critical service-based contracts that support the Program.
 Contracts are generally renewed on an annual basis.
 However, some commercial contracts that tend to address longer lasting activities may have longer terms.
-Should any contracts be active upon termination or revocation of the Plan, those contracts will transfer for administration to the agent.
+Upon termination or revocation of the Plan, all contracts will transfer for administration to the agent.
 In the event CARE is delisted as the CSO, all contracts between CARE and its subcontractors would automatically terminate, and CARE would refer them to the agent for on-going guidance.
-CARE makes no representations or guarantees that any subcontractor would agree to continue to contract with the agent, or a new CSO, under those existing terms.
 Current mill and recycler contracts were renewed at the end of 2023 and run through the end of the current Plan (December 31, 2027).